-Students must have access to the following documents for every session:
+Students must have access to the following documents for every session: our:

-Your:

-- Printed copy of the Learner Guide, Assessment Section and reference materials; or - A computer on which the Learner Guide, Assessment Section and reference materials has been downloaded. - You will be provided with a timetable for the course and each session, that will include required reference materials for each session.
+- Printed copy of the Learner Guide, Assessment Section and reference materials; or - A computer on which the Learner Guide, Assessment Section and reference materials has been downloaded. - If provided by Access Institute, the course session timetable.